microsoft/microcode/robot/README.md

-# microcode robot MakeCode extension
+# MicroCode robot MakeCode extension

 This extension is a robot driver designed to run on a micro:bit v1 or v2 on a rover robot;
-and controlled by a microcode program running on the arcade shield.
+and controlled by a MicroCode program running on the arcade shield.

 ## Usage with MakeCode